popcron/scene-staging/README.md

 The resulting JSON string looks like [this](https://gdl.space/ikeqaduheq.json).

 ## Processors
 Processors in this package describe a class that handles the conversion of a unity component from and to a stage component type.
 Included are the required Transform and GameObject processors, as well as a generic processor that handles anything else that is a component (including user made MonoBehaviour types).
+They must also be registered via the `ComponentProcessor.RegistereProcessor<T>()` method, a handy trick that can help expedite this is by registering inside a method with the `RuntimeInitializeOnLoadMethod` attribute (as seen in the example below).

 Extending the functionality can be done by creating a new class that inherits from a ComponentProcessor, letting you decide what gets saved and loaded.